When you show an author description or bio at the end of your blog posts, you:

 After installing and activating the plugin…

-… I clicked through on Settings from the Plugins page.
+… you can click through on Settings from the Plugins page.

 The settings page looks like this:

-Before adjusting any settings, I took a look at a test post—the author description was already showing at the bottom as a result of activating the plugin:
+Before adjusting any settings, by taking a look at a test post, the author description could be seen already showing at the bottom as a result of activating the plugin:

 If you want a different profile image to the one supplied to WordPress through Gravatar for your email address, you can do this via your user profile: